Record

 Date1900-1934

-Access ConditionsFor preservation reasons, microfilm or digital copies are made available in place of the original documents.
+Access ConditionsFor preservation reasons microfilm or digital copies are made available in place of the originals.

 Access StatusOpen, but subject to some access restrictions